Even people who prioritize working out and eating clean can be harming their health and hurting their results by skimping on sleep.

 Our bodies create hunger-regulating hormones during sleep, and lack of sleep often produces an excess of the hormone ghrelin.
 When our hunger hormones are disrupted, we’re more likely to turn to quick sources of energy in an effort to “make up” for missed sleep.

 What’s more, even one night of 4 or less hours of sleep can cause insulin resistance.
-So, missed sleep create a desire to eat more carbohydrate-dense foods and a decreased ability to manage that carbohydrate load.
+So, missed sleep created a desire to eat more carbohydrate-dense foods and a decreased ability to manage that carbohydrate load.
 If sleep deprivation is a regular part of your life, you can see how this cycle can quickly get out of hand and lead to weight gain.

 Focusing on adequate sleep—7-9 hours consistently—is important for general health and weight loss goals alike.